Effective rubric design is key to encouraging students to provide constructively critical reviews and producing assignments with strong reliability.

 - Below the prompt, enter the maximum number of comments (mandatory+optional).
 You must have at least 1 maximum comment if the required number of comments is 1, but you can add optional comment boxes if desired.
 For example, if the number of required comments is 1 and you enter 2 maximum comments, then the student will see 1 required comment box and 1 optional comment box.

 - When you are finished, click Create Category.

 Add a Rating Prompt

-Next, add a Rating Prompt.
+Next, click to add a Rating Prompt within that category.

-Tips for Creating Reviewing Dimensions
+Tips for Creating Rating Prompts

 - Use a spread of ratings across the scale.
 You can choose any spread of ratings between 1 and 10.
 Best practices recommends at least three rating levels for each rating prompt.

 - If you want your assignment and the grades for the assignment to focus more on the reviewing process than the submission quality, please email email@example.com for ways that you can customize the rubric set-up to focus on comments rather than ratings.